-α = Number of units of the new sub-fund or unit class into which conversion is requested χ = Net asset value of the units submitted for conversion δ = Foreign exchange rate between the sub-funds or unit classes in question.
-If both sub-funds or unit classes are valued in the same currency of account, this coefficient equals 1 ε net asset value of the units in the sub-fund or unit class into which conversion is requested plus any taxes, charges or other fees
+α = Number of units of the new sub-fund or unit class into which conversion is requested β = Number of units of the sub-fund or unit class from which conversion is requested χ = Net asset value of the units submitted for conversion δ = Foreign exchange rate between the sub-funds or unit classes in question.
+If both sub-funds or unit classes are valued in the same currency of account, this coefficient equals 1

-R = Number of units of the sub-fund or unit class from which conversion is requested
+E = net asset value of the units in the sub-fund or unit class into which conversion is requested plus any taxes, charges or other fees

-Depending on the various distributors that informed the investors beforehand of the method applied, a maximum conversion fee in the amount of the maximum entry costs may be deducted from (or taken in addition to) the investor's capital commitment or added to the net asset value and paid to these distributors and/or financial intermediaries involved in the distribution of the subfund's units.
+Depending on the various distributors that informed the investors beforehand of the method applied, a maximum conversion fee in the amount of the maximum entry costs may be deducted from (or taken in addition to) the investor's capital commitment or added to the net asset value and paid to the distributors and/or financial intermediaries involved in the distribution of the subfund's units.
 No redemption charge is applied in such cases, in accordance with the information in the section titled "Redemption of units".

-Subject to applicable laws and regulations, the Depositary and/or the agents entrusted with receiving conversion payments may, at their discretion and upon investors' request, accept the payment in currencies other than the currency of account of the respective sub-fund and/or the subscription currency of the unit class, into which the conversion will take place.
+Subject to applicable laws and regulations, the Depositary and/or the agents entrusted with receiving conversion payments may, at their discretion and upon investors' request, accept the payment in currencies other than the currency of account of the respective sub-fund and/or the reference currency of the unit class, into which the conversion will take place.
 The exchange rate used will be determined by the respective agent on the basis of the bid-ask spread of the relevant currency pair.
 These commissions, as well as any fees, taxes and stamp duties incurred in the individual countries for a sub-fund conversion, are charged to the unitholders.